Hansraj College: Admission process

 Hansraj College undergoes the standard admissions process of the University of Delhi.
 In order to apply to this college for an undergraduate course, the student has to fill out a central form that is released by the university itself.
 After a few weeks of the deadline of the forms, Delhi University publicly releases cut off lists for each individual course for all of the undergraduate courses across the university.

-Old admission process:- A student wishing to apply for a course at Hansraj can look at the cut-off and matches his or her 12th-grade percentage with the same.
+Old admission process: A student wishing to apply for a course at Hansraj can look at the cut-off and matches his or her 12th-grade percentage with the same.
 If the 12th-grade percentage is equal to or greater than the percentage in the cut-off, the student is eligible.
 Generally, the cutoff percentage lies at ~97% in the 12th Class Finals, this process is officially not applicable after 2022-23 session since the introduction of CUET examination.

-New admission process:- As there is a change in the admission process due to introduction of CUET examination, the entrance test shall be sole determiner of the admission at any college in University of Delhi including Hansraj College and 12th results shall be considered for eligibility and tie breaker case only (if applicable).
+New admission process: As there is a change in the admission process due to introduction of CUET examination, the entrance test shall be sole determiner of the admission at any college in University of Delhi including Hansraj College and 12th results shall be considered for eligibility and tie breaker case only (if applicable).

 Sports

+Its sports facilities include a vast sports field which includes a football field and a basketball court, an indoor sports complex and the only Electronic Shooting Range in the entire University.
 The college has facilities for both outdoor and indoor games.
 It has a sports ground and a Basketball court between the college and the hostel premises.
 It also possess an indoor badminton court and an indoor shooting range.
-The student have won university, state and national level championships in pistol shooting, archery (w), water polo, basketball, badminton, cricket, etc. The college won the Chancellor's Trophy in 2003–2004, 2004-2005 and for last four academic sessions from 2011 to 2015 for overall excellence in sports.
-Sport facilities are made available to all students under the program: Games For All.
+The students have won university, state and national level championships in pistol shooting, archery (w), water polo, basketball, badminton, cricket, etc. The college won the Chancellor's Trophy in 2003–2004, 2004-2005 and for consecutive four academic sessions from 2011 to 2015 for overall excellence in sports.
+Sport facilities are made available to all students under the program: Games For All and has produced many alumni from sports as well.

+In popular culture

+The college's picturesque setting and iconic status have made it a popular choice for filmmakers over the years.
+Some of the films shot here include: